 Sunday, May 17, 2015

-Govan Shevai panna / Spicy Seasoned Wheat Sevaiyan.
+Govan Shevai Panna/ Seasoned Wheat Idiyappam.

-Govan Shevai is made of wheat and is a sun dried and stored item.
+** Govan Shevai is made of wheat and is a sun dried and stored item.
 Wheat is soaked and ground to a fine paste.
 Then it is left over to settle down by keeping it in one place without shaking it.
 The water on top is strained over and the residue remaining at the bottom is then stirred on medium heat till you get a mirror like texture.
-It is then passed through sevai machine and dried on sunlight till its dry and there is no moisture whatsoever in it.
+It is then passed through shevai machine and dried on sunlight till its dry and there is no moisture whatsoever in it.

-This is then stored in air tight tins and used by soaking it was 10-15 minutes in water and then seasoning it.
+** It is then stored in air tight tins and used by soaking it was 10-15 minutes in water and then seasoning it.
 The process however is lengthy one, but was generally carried out in the months of April-May when the heat is at it best / highest.
 My mother used to prepare this and we used to help her in making many sun dried items as it was our holidays them.
 We enjoyed this most as we prepared these items early in the morning so that the items prepared got enough time and good sunlight for drying.
 Those days such items were prepared at home and never brought from outside.
 Nowadays these are easily available in the grocery shops as times have changed and we are all hard pressed for time.

 No comments: